mqus/transcendental-client/README.md

   - [ ] A client for android

 ## Dependencies
-  - Java 1.7 (openjdk or Oracle Java)
+  - Java 1.8 (openjdk or Oracle Java)

 for building:
   - Gradle >=3.4 (older may also work, couldn't test it)

 ## Build instructions:
-To run the client you can either (1) run the client from source or (2) build a distribution package and run from that.
+To run the client you can either
+(1) run the client from source or
+(2) build a self-contained jar-file to run with java or (3) build a distribution package and run from that.

 ### (1) Run the Client from Source
 <pre>$ gradle run</pre>
 This will use the default options, but you can supply commandline Options with the following way:
 <pre>$ gradle run -PappArgs="['server:port', '--room', 'MySecretRoom']"</pre>

+### (2) Compile to .jar
+<pre>$ gradle assemble</pre>
+This will create two java archives in `build/libs`, `transcendental-client-x.x.x.jar` and `transcendental-client-x.x.x-all.jar`.
+The former contains only the compiled source code, the latter also contains all dependencies.
+For running, simply execute:
+<pre>$ java -jar build/libs/transcendental-client-0.6.2-all.jar </pre>

-### (2) Compile to the distribution binary
+### (3) Compile to the distribution binary
 <pre>$ gradle distZip</pre>
 This will create a zip file in build/distributions, which you can unpack wherever you like.
 You then have to run bin/transcendental-client (or bin/transcendental-client.bat on Windows)
 <pre>
-/tmp/uyrcuyr/transcendental-client-0.6.0 $ bin/transcendental-client --help
+/tmp/uyrcuyr/transcendental-client-0.6.2 $ bin/transcendental-client --help
 Transcendental-SimpleClient v0.6.0
 	a simple deamon-like Client for sharing the local Clipboard with other Devices.
 Usage: transcendental-client [OPTIONS] [<server>:<port>]